LLNL/RAJA/docs/sphinx/user_guide/tutorial/permuted-layout.rst

   * ``RAJA::forall`` loop traversal template
   *  RAJA execution policies
   * ``RAJA::View`` multi-dimensional data access
-  * ``RAJA::make_permuted_layout`` permutes how data is accessed through the view parentheses operator
+  * ``RAJA::make_permuted_layout`` method to permute data ordering

-This example carries out batched matrix multiplication for matrices of dimension :math:`3 \times 3` using two different data layouts.
+This example performs out batched matrix multiplication for :math:`3 \times 3` matrices using two different data layouts.

-Matrices are stored in arrays :math:`A` and :math:`B`.
-Results are stored in a third array, C.
-The notation :math:`A^{e}_{rc}` is introduced to correspond to the matrix entry in the row, r, column, c, of matrix, e.
-Below we describe the two layouts for the case of two (:math:`N=2`) :math:`3 \times 3` matrices.
+Matrices :math:`A` and :math:`B` are multiplied with their products stored in matrix :math:`C`.
+The notation :math:`A^{e}_{rc}` indicates the row r, column c entry of matrix e.
+We describe the two data layouts we use for two matrices.
+The extension to more than two matrices is straightforward.
+Using different data layouts, we can assess which performs best for a given execution policy and computing environment.

 Layout 1:
-Matrix entries are grouped together so that each matrix is in a row major ordering, i.e.
+Entries in each matrix are grouped together with each each having row major ordering; i.e.,

 .. math::
   A = [A^{0}_{00}, A^{0}_{01}, A^{0}_{02},